8ta4/blog/drafts/My Search for the Married But Available.md

 I'm thinking about building a tool to discover backronyms for initialisms, like Married But Available for MBA.
-Since the potential search space for these word combinations follows a V^n, where V is the vocabulary size, finding funny sequences is a discovery challenge.
+Since the potential search space for these word combinations follows V^n, where V is the vocabulary size, finding funny sequences is a discovery challenge.

 I've mapped out a workflow: